wrench-project/wrench/examples/README.md

 Below are high-level descriptions of the example in each sub-directory.
 Details on the specifics of each simulator are in extensive source code comments.

-### Basic simulators using a bare-metal service
+### Basic simulator examples

-These simulators showcase the simplest use cases, simulating the execution of simple applications on small hardware platforms that run instances of the **bare-metal compute service** and of the simple storage service.
-The bare-metal service is the simplest of the compute services implemented in WRENCH, which is why it is used in these examples.
+#### Simulators that showcase fundamental functionality (using the bare-metal compute service)

-  - ```bare-metal-chain```: A simulation of the execution of a chain workflow by a Workflow Management System on a compute service, with all workflow data being read/written from/to a single storage service.
+  - ```bare-metal-chain```: A simulation of the execution of a chain workflow by a Workflow Management System on a bare-metal compute service, with all workflow data being read/written from/to a single storage service.
 The compute  service runs on a 10-core host, and each task is executed as a single job  that uses 10 cores